 Tulips season in Holland: events

 A magical event is the Bloemencorso, or the Bulbflower Parade, that takes place every year.
-This year it’ll go from Noordwijk to Haarlem on Saturday 21 April.
-Make yourself a free spot on the route of the parade and admire the beautifully decorated floats – this year’s theme is ‘Flowers & Fashion’.
+This year it’ll go from Noordwijk to Haarlem on Saturday 13th April 2019.
+Get yourself a free spot on the route of the parade and admire the beautifully decorated floats – this year’s theme is ‘Flowers & Fashion’.
 Hyacinths, tulips and daffodils will be at their best!

 Another floral experience is the flower market in Aalsmeer; the international trading platform for plants and flowers in Aalsmeer is the largest in the world.
-Bur you’d better have to wake up early to see it.
+But you’d better have to wake up early to see it.
 The auction is open to the public only from 7am until 9 or 11am during the week.
 The perfect way to look at the behind-the-scenes and witness the hustle and bustle of the market, where each day 19 million flowers and 2 million plants are sold.

 That’s it!
 Get ready to get into the full spring spirit and tell us!
-Do you have any tips for the tulips season in Holland?
+Do you have any tips for the tulip season in Holland?